Publication Date: 01-Apr-13 | ISBN: 9781907773402 | Trim Size: 198 x 129 mm | Extent: 128pp | Format: Paperback

 “Magda is a short, dark book, filled with unhappy people who go on to create other unhappy people.
 But it is also subtle and quiet and creeping.
 It’s the sort of book that I think would be described as ‘ambitious’, given how many different styles and how much is touched upon in its 115 pages, but ‘ambitious’ feels like a word you apply to something that doesn’t quite meet its goals.
 I think this does.” — Mischief and Miscellany

 “Where Ziervogel really shines is in her expert handling of the narrative’s chronology; weaving back and forth over different points in the three women’s lives, she enables the reader to piece together an innate understanding of the motives behind Magda Goebbels, the woman who was capable of murdering her six children when she knew Germany has been defeated.
 While this makes for uneasy, and sometimes agonising reading, the end result is worth it; one comes away unable to forget Ziervogel’s haunting insight into one of the Nazi’s most notorious female members. ” —Cherwell

 “But are Magda's own crimes committed out of love and fear, or selfish madness?
 Ziervogel has given us a novel which is frustratingly fragmentary, but also challenging, clever, and fascinating as an insight into how generations of Germans are summoning the courage to address the horror of the last century.” —The Independent

-Meike Ziervogel is the founder and director of an award-winning UK publishing house.
-She was brought up in Northern Germany.
-After studying Arabic she worked as a journalist for Agence France-Press and Reuters.
-She lives in London with her husband and two children.
+Meike Ziervogel is the founder and director of Peirene Press, an award-winning UK publishing house.
+Her debut novel ‘Magda’ was published in 2013 to critical acclaim.
+It was shortlisted for the Guardian’s Not the Booker prize, and was nominated as a book of the year 2013 by the Observer, Irish Times and Guardian readers.
+Meike lives in London with her husband and two children.